 Sabin is beyond honored to be a part of this memorial that honors the more than 4,000,000 American men and women who served in uniform, and the 116,000 people from the United States who gave their lives, in the Great War.

-Mr. Weishaar’s design includes long bronze walls covered with bas reliefs that will be executed by Sabin Howard based on drawings done by Sabin.
-Sabin will also sculpt a three-dimensional sculpture.
-The artwork will change with input from the committee.
+Mr. Weishaar’s design includes long bronze walls covered with bas reliefs; these are being executed by Sabin Howard, based on his design concept drawings.
 The intention for the artwork is to educate the public and to commemorate those who served in the war.

 One of the great strengths of this design is that it preserves the park as a park, and it integrates seamlessly with the surrounding neighborhood.